 Here are just a few ideas for Halloween treats that would be festive and fun:

 And last, but certainly not least!
-Of course, the kiddos’ most favorite part of the party is passing out Halloween candy to their classmates.
+Of course, the kiddos’ most favorite part of the party is passing out Halloween candy or treats to their classmates.
 The passing out of the candy occurs at one of the stations… the bowling station to be exact.
 Prior to the party, we make these fun vampire shoe boxes.
 Simply wrap a shoe box with black paper (trust me… you may want to enlist in a few parent volunteers to do the wrapping), cut out the cape from 9×12 paper, use a circle for the head, draw a vampire face, add some foam vampire fangs, and assemble!
 Seriously, my most favorite Halloween craft!

 Here’s to a successful classroom Halloween party!
 I promise your kiddos will think these DIY classroom Halloween party ideas are spooktacular!